 If you are backing up data, or plan to share data with colleagues who have a CLC Workbench, exporting to CLC format is usually the best choice.
 All information associated with that data element will then be available when the data is imported again.
 CLC format is also recommended when sharing data with the QIAGEN Bioinformatics Support team.

-If you are planning to share your data with someone who does not have access to a licensed CLC Genomics Workbench but just wishes to view the data, then you may still wish to export to CLC format.
-A CLC Genomics Workbench can be run without a license in Viewing Mode, and CLC format data can be imported in the same way it would be using a licensed Workbench.
-Viewing Mode is described further in Viewing mode.
+If you are planning to share your data with someone who does not have access to a licensed CLC Genomics Workbench but just wishes to view the data, then you can export to CLC format, and they can run the CLC Genomics Workbench in Viewing Mode, which does not require a license (Viewing mode).
+In Viewing Mode, CLC format data can be imported and viewed in the same way it would be using a licensed Workbench.